Ergodic Formalism for topological Attractors and historic behavior: Statement of mains results

 Although Theorem~\ref{TheoremUEorHB} above can be applied to some injective maps (for instance, transitive translations of a compact metrizable topological group), most of its applications are for endomorphisms.
 Because of that, we present below (Theorem~\ref{TheoremUEorHBinject}) a version of Theorem~\ref{TheoremUEorHB} better adapted to injective maps.
-For that, we define the {\bf\em stable set} of a point $p$ as
+For that, given a map $f:\XX\circlearrowleft$, define the {\bf\em $f$-stable set} of $x\in\XX$ as $W_f^s(x)=\left\{y\in\XX\,;\,\lim_{j\to+\infty} d(f^j(x),f^j(y))=0\right\},$ and the {\bf\em pre-orbit} of a set $U\subset\XX$ as $\co_f^-(U)=\bigcup_{n\ge0}f^{-n}(U)$.
+Since $f$ being strongly transitive means that $\overline{\co_f^-(\{x\})}=M$ for every $x\in\XX$, using stable sets we can weaken strong transitivity in the following way.
+A continuous map $f:\XX\circlearrowleft$ is called {\bf\em strongly $u$-transitive} when $\overline{\co_f^-(W_f^s(x))}=\XX$ for every $x\in\XX$.
+Of course that all strongly transitive maps are strongly $u$-transitive, since $x\in W_f^s(x)$.
+On the other hand, a ``linear'' Anosov diffeomorphism \cite{Fr} and a non-transitive circle homeomorphism with irrational rotation number \cite{De} are examples of strongly $u$-transitive maps that are not strongly transitive.